-This guitar goes very well for finger stylists who have a heftier touch with the pads of their fingers, as long as you don’t plan on playing too much in the upper register.
+This top quality acoustic-electric guitar goes very well for finger stylists who have a heftier touch with the pads of their fingers, as long as you don’t plan on playing too much in the upper register.

 This brings us to another of one of the most obvious features of this guitar – its non-cutaway shape.